 About the estate:

-Acquired in 1922 by American Robert M. David, this estate, founded in the 18th century and dominated by an elegant manor house, was put back on track in the 1980s by his grandson Jean-Luc Vonderheyden (who died in 1992).
-His brother, Laurent, now runs a 14-hectare vineyard in a single block south of Margaux.
+Acquired in 1922 by the American Robert M. David, this estate—founded in the 18th century and dominated by an elegant manor house—was revitalized in the 1980s by his grandson Jean-Luc Vonderheyden (who passed away in 1992).
+His brother, Laurent, now manages a 14-hectare vineyard in a single block south of Margaux.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France